Your partner in precision urethane-based technology from prototype to production.

 Reaction Injection Molding Compression Molding

-• Can offer a broad range of materials and customization to achieve specific performance requirements
+• Offers a broad range of materials and customization to meet specific performance needs

-• Can produce both small and large products & components
+• Great for both small and large components with intricate designs

-• Products can feature encapsulated inserts and specific aesthetic requirements
+• Supports encapsulated inserts and specific aesthetic requirements

-• Products can feature encapsulated inserts, molded surface finishes, & in-mold color
+• Features encapsulated inserts, molded surface finishes, and in mold color

 Which Manufacturing Process is Best for You?